 Click OK

 Project 2010 has provided a ribbon bar for the Task Usage view.
-Buttons on this bar are available to help with formating and change the information viewed.
+Buttons on this bar are available to help with formatting and changing the information viewed.
 The Details sections will add and remove columns on the right side of the grid.